 We think most would agree when we say local farmers’ markets are truly the best.
 Where else can you shop and eat all while supporting your local farmers and makers?
 Get out, shop local, and enjoy the freshest flavors of the season at any of these Birmingham farmers’ markets.
-Here’s your 2021 guide, arranged by day.
+Here’s your guide, arranged by day of the week.
 Enjoy!

 Alabama Farmer’s Market